-A breast lump is a small mass that, in most cases, is not a sign of breast cancer.
-It is normally a benign finding, like a fibroadenoma or a cyst, and usually does not require treatment.
+A lump in the breast is a small mass that is typically associated with benign conditions, like a fibroadenoma or a cyst, and usually does not require treatment.

-You should only suspect breast cancer when the lump has malignant characteristics, such as changes to breast size or shape, or if there is a history of breast cancer in the family (particularly in parents).
+Breast cancer may be suspected if the lump in the breast is associated with malignant characteristics, such as changes to breast size or shape, or if there is a history of breast cancer in the family (particularly in parents).

-If you find a lump during a self-examination, it's important that you see your doctor.
+If you find a lump in one or both of your breasts during a self-examination, it's important that you see your doctor.
 He or she will likely order an ultrasound or mammogram to determine whether the lump is benign or malignant, and from there, decide the most appropriate treatment.

 1. Fibrocystic breast changes